iamdamified/DevOps_Tech_environment_setup_/README.md

 - _**Select**_ installation file so that the installer knows what location to find the file to be installed.
 - _**Start**_ the VM after selecting Ubuntu and watch the installation process begin.
 - _**Install**_ Ubuntu properly in the new Window to configure mouse, language, and keyboard.
 Then register an account as user.
+- _**Wait**_ for the installation to complete, which may take some time, then you will be prompted to restart.
+Close apps and restart system.
-- _**Launch**_ by powering off virtual box and log in to your Ubuntu with your registered credentials as seen below.
+- _**Launch**_ by powering on virtual box and start Ubuntu VM, but this time it loads your Ubuntu OS without further delays with your registered profile.
+Then, you may login with your registered credentials as seen below.

 ![sudo](./img/ubuntu_app.png)